Please review the details below before submitting your presentation proposal.

 - Edit all materials used in your session.

-- Transmit your PowerPoint Slides, Handout (PDF files), data charts, or other presentation materials to the conference management system by the deadline of March 20, 2019.
+- Transmit your PowerPoint Slides, Handout (PDF files), data charts, or other presentation materials to the conference repository by the deadline of March 20, 2020.

-Note: The following standard audiovisual equipment will be provided in each room: data projector equipped with a universal VGA cable or HDMI cable (TBD) to accommodate both PC and Macintosh platforms, an Internet connection, and a screen.
+Note: The following standard audiovisual equipment will be provided in each breakout room: data projector equipped with an HDMI cable to accommodate both PC and Macintosh platforms, an Internet connection, and a screen (16:9 slide ratio).
+(Note: Presenters should plan to provide their own computer equipment or other specialized equipment).
+Microphones will be supplied as needed in larger breakout rooms.

 Companies and vendors provide value to OLC Conferences through program presentations, exhibits and sponsorships.
 Vendors may submit presentations in any of the program tracks or presentation formats: